aridjayarecipes/cutesrecipes.web.app/content/post/2550-easiest-way-to-prepare-perfect-healthy-carrot-soup-with-hasselback-potatoes.md

 1. Add 1 and half cups water, carrots and mints leaves in a sause pan
 1. Add little salt and ginger.Cover lid and cook on low flame
 1. After 10 mints check your carrots if they are tender then turn off flame
-1. Now you need a hand mixer or a blender..put these carrots and coriander leaves in it and blend only for few seconds..don&#39;t make complete paste
+1. Now you need a hand mixer or a blender..put these carrots and coriander leaves in it and blend only for few seconds..don't make complete paste
 1. Now put this mixture again in the pan and cook for 2 to 3 minutes.
-Add a little water to set it&#39;s consistency.
+Add a little water to set it's consistency.
 1. Sprinkle salt and pepper garnish with coriander leaves and serve hot..